 “St. John’s is a vibrant campus with so many options to get involved.
 I love the sense of community and the seemingly limitless opportunities.
 There is always something going on, from career fairs and networking dinners to concerts and intramural sports.
 Student life at St. John’s is a mirror image of what makes living in New York City so special with the different cultures, religions and personalities that come together to form a unique environment you won’t find anywhere else.”

-Once you graduate from St. John’s, you’ll join a strong network of over 166,000 alumni, 82% of whom live in the New York Metropolitan Area!
+Once you graduate from St. John’s, you’ll join a strong network of 170,000 alumni, 82% of whom live in the New York Metropolitan Area!
 They know what it takes to develop an exciting career and are eager to share their advice.

 We invite our alumni to become a part of the Alumni Insider’s View Program, a great way to help students make the most of all that St. John’s has to offer and get a head start on a rewarding career after graduation.

-Last fall, over 800 students attended at least one of 24 AIV events.
+Last fall, more than 800 students attended at least one of 24 AIV events.
 They benefitted from the personal expertise of over 150 alumni who are committed to helping them succeed in college and develop the skills necessary to begin a rewarding career after graduation.

 This year, it can be your turn to become a part of these very special programs.